pearsonca/scala-commsim/index.md

 subjects for close observation or intervention.
 By focusing on the network reduction of these groups and associated network metrics, we may forget that the network is a convenient representation and is not in fact the phenomena itself.
+Even the aspects which have obvious translations into network representations (*e.g.*, who knows whom) and have well-established options for data-gathering (*e.g.*, snowball sampling) may be problematic for certain classes of covert
+networks: snowball sampling may make [reasonable in-roads][biernacki1981snowball] for consumers and distributors of illegal substances or persons with persecuted sexual preferences, but the techniques required for successful snowball sampling are impractical for academics studying violent terrorist organizations or state espionage apparati.
+In some cases, these groups may even be structured in a way - high compartmentalization, with multiple layers of indirection - such that fundamental assumptions of snowball sampling about the relationship structure are violated.

 The phenomena is the interactions between and individual changes in the members of that covert enterprise over the life of their collaboration, and the effect